wangonya/wangonya.com/content/about.md

 - some data engineering (Bigquery)
 - some frontend work (React, Typescript)

+You can view my resume [here][resume] to see more about my professional career so far.

 Sometimes I [write][blog] about stuff I've learned, personal projects, and anything else I find interesting.

 Other times, I [read][reading].
 I've read a lot of books but I've never been keen on keeping a record.
 I decided to start keeping this record on `2023-08-14`, so everything on that page is as from this date.